bloodymage/pysorcery/DESIGN.md

 ## Programs

 All programs have their main name, which in general is 'py___' for example Cast is 'pycast.'
 The names also have themes which can be activated through sorcery's menus.
 Each theme when active, creates a symlink from the them command to the main program.
 The themes include, 'Sorcery' which can only be installed if the BASH version is not also installed.
-Other Themes, 'Harry Potter',
+Other Themes, 'Harry Potter', ...

 ### Sorcery

 This is the menu driven program of the same name.
-From the menus, you can set the options,
+From the menus, you can set the options, ...

 ### Cast / Erecto

 This program is used to install programs.

+On Sourced based distributions, running this program will:
+1. Download the source tarball (file?)
+(If not already downloaded)
+2. Extract the package to an appropriate folder.
+3. Compile
+4. Install

+All others:
+If compile switch is specified:
+1. Download the source package installer (If not alreaded downloaded)
+2. Compile
+3. Install
+Else if the package is not provided by the system's native package manage and is in Sorcery:
+1. Download the source tarball
+2. Extract the package to an appropriate folder.
+3. Compile
+4. Create native package per the system package manager (ie. create a *.deb file for Debian based systems).
+5. Install the built package.
+Else:
+1. Interface with the system's native package manager to install the program.

 ### Gaze / Aparecium

+Print requested information.

 ### Archive (rename?)

+Work with files:
+Extract,
+Compresss,
+Read,
+...

 ### Dispel / Deletrius
+Uninstall program.

 ### Alter

 ### Cabal